gowtham3105/iitdh-merch-backend/README.md

 ### Loading Data

-Run `python manage.py run_tasks` to load the data from the csv files.
+Run `python manage.py process_tasks` to load the data from the csv files.

 ### Deploying